George C. Brownell: Second term

-At Clackamas County Republican convention in 1898, Brownell was nominated for re-election to the District 3 state senate seat without any opposition.
-Brownell was opposed in general election by Charles Moran of the People's Party, W. W. Marrs representing the Prohibition Party, and William S. U'Ren who got support from the Democratic Party, factions of the People's, and some Silver Republicans.
+At the Clackamas County Republican convention in 1898, Brownell was nominated for re-election to the District 3 State Senate seat without any opposition.
+Brownell was opposed in the general election by Charles Moran of the People's Party, W. W. Marrs representing the Prohibition Party, and William S. U'Ren who got support from the Democratic Party, factions of the People's, and some Silver Republicans.
 Brownell won re-election with 1,919 votes.
 U'Ren finished second with 1,706 followed by Moran with 250 and Marrs with 202 votes.

 The 1899 legislative session began on January 9 with Brownell representing District 3 in the state senate.
-He was once again appointed chairman of railroads committee.
-He was also a member of judiciary and roads and highways committees.
+He was once again appointed chairman of the railroads committee and a member of the judiciary and the roads and highways committees.
 The session lasted just under six weeks, adjourning on February 18.

 Once again, Brownell did not have to run for re-election prior to the 1901 legislative session because of his four-year term.
-However, due to redistricting he was representing senate District 14.
-While the district number changed, his Clackamas County constituency remained the same.
+While his Clackamas County constituency remained the same, Brownell now represented Senate District 14 due to redistricting.
 The 21st regular session of the Oregon legislature opened on January 14.
-When the session was being organized, Brownell was appointed to the credentials committee.
-During the session, he served as chairman of railroads committee.
-He was also a member of the judiciary and fishing industries committees.
+During the session, Brownell continued to serve as chairman of the railroads committee and was appointed to the credentials, judiciary, and fishing industries committees.
 The session finished its work and was adjourned on March 4.